u-blox/ubxlib/port/platform/common/automation/ACCESS.md

 ## Server
 These steps are carried out on the same machine as the Jenkins Docker container is running.
 The DNS entry through which the machine is externally visible is assumed to be `ubxlib-test-system.redirectme.net` and the e-mail address of the administrator is assumed to be `ubxlib@u-blox.com`.

-### External Access
+### DNS Address
-- By whatever means at your disposal give the externally-visible IP address of the `ubxlib` test system's router a DNS address on the public internet.
+By whatever means at your disposal give the externally-visible IP address of the `ubxlib` test system's router a DNS address on the public internet.
 For instance, you might use a service such as [noip](https://www.noip.com/), with the router running the necessary dynamic DNS client (most routers support this).
+Note that, if the WAN-side of your router will be behind a firewall your DNS provider must allow you to create TXT records for your domain,.

+### HTTPS Certificate: "Router On Public Internet" Case
+If the WAN-side of the router inside the `ubxlib` test system is on the public internet, you can use Certbot and Let's Encrypt to obtain a certificate for your HTTP server with Certbot in `--standalone` mode, i.e. it spins-up a temporary HTTP server on port 80 (it HAS to be port 80), and Let's Encrypt can make an incoming TCP connection on that port to perform the verification process.

+- Set the router to port-forward incoming TCP connection requests on port 80 to the same port on the Jenkins machine.

-- Obtain a private key for the Jenkins machine and get it signed by a CA by running Certbot in a Docker container as follows:
+- Obtain a private key for it and get that signed by a CA (Let's Encrypt) by running Certbot in a Docker container as follows:

 ```
 sudo docker run -it --rm --name certbot -v /etc/letsencrypt:/etc/letsencrypt -v /var/lib/letsencrypt:/var/lib/letsencrypt -p 80:80 certbot/certbot certonly --standalone